 But comfort is not the only thing.
 If you are a person who gives importance to a healthy and more sustainable lifestyle, you’ve probably been thinking of a natural pillow or an organic pillow.
 Maybe you’re just tired with every pillow you’ve ever tried and want something better that works for you.
 We spend one-third of our lives asleep.
-Would you rather occupy that precious slumber time with your face buried in those toxic man made synthetic materials or the one hundred percent chemical free natural top rated pillows?
+Would you rather spend that precious slumber time with your face buried in toxic man-made synthetic materials or 100% chemical-free natural organic pillows?

-If you’re not sure what a natural pillow is, it is simply a pillow made with natural materials rather than the traditional stuffing that you might see in normal pillows which is typically made with polyester stuffing, polyester made from plastics and petroleum products.
+If you’re not sure what organic pillows are, they are simply non-toxic pillows made with natural materials rather than the traditional stuffing that you might see in normal pillows which are typically made with polyester stuffing, polyester made from plastics and petroleum products.

 Petroleum based polyester can diminish your indoor air quality.
 The synthetic fillings within these pillows can collect moisture and become a literal breathing ground for the dust mites, ew.
 Manufacturing these pillows also contribute to water and land pollution.
 These conventional pillows prevent the air circulation and causes the absorption of chemicals by your skin.
 It may seem innocuous but it often can be harmful to your health, because it is right under your head for many hours a day.

-They are always better for you, your health and for everyone who lives around you.
+Natural and organic pillows are always better for you, your health, and for everyone who lives around you.
 Those who suffer from allergies or chemical sensitivities tend to notice a significant reduction in symptoms by switching to a natural pillows and natural bedding.

-Choosing a natural pillow is a very difficult task.
+Choosing the best natural pillow is a very difficult task.
 The quality of your pillow plays a very important role in how comfortable you sleep at night.
 Generally we sleep 6-8 hours a night.
 Then there’s also this time where you might be relaxing.
 So you are in contact with your pillow for a long period of time every single day.
 For example if your pillow is made with cotton that is treated with pesticides, then all of that is in your pillow comes in contact with your skin for 6-8 hours every single night.
-So it is important to make sure that the pillow is made using an organic or non toxic material and that they are safe to be sleeping on.
+So it is important to make sure that you choose the best organic pillows that are made using an organic or non-toxic material and that they are safe to sleep on.

 Most of us usually sleep in one of the three sleeping positions; side, back or stomach.
 I would prefer a firm pillow for side sleepers, soft pillow for stomach sleepers and a flatter pillow for the back sleepers.
 Each person is different, so before choosing a pillow, make sure that it fits your body, sleeping position and comfort level.
 I will cover each of the best natural pillows available in the market so you don’t get out of bed feeling unrested and in pain.
-Towards the end of this article I have also provided a chart for different kinds of natural pillows suitable for various sleep positions.
+Towards the end of this article, I have also provided a chart for the best pillows suitable for various sleep positions.

 A latex pillow is a good choice for you if you like a memory foam pillow that kind of keeps its form.
-Of course natural latex pillow does not come with all those toxic chemicals memory foam contains such as formaldehyde, benzene, isocyanates and naphthalene.
+Of course, organic latex pillows don’t come with all those toxic chemicals memory foam contains such as formaldehyde, benzene, isocyanates, and naphthalene.
 Natural latex is derived from the rubber tree.
 Latex pillows come in different forms - one piece, shredded that can be adjusted and hybrid combinations with other natural materials like wool and kapok.

 A buckwheat pillow or sobakawa pillow is made from buckwheat hulls and that the way the hulls lay within the pillow makes it really breathable one.
 It is usually a cool pillow.
 They provide excellent head and neck support and are usually preferred by neck pain sufferers, back sleepers and side sleepers.
 Make sure that it is a natural and organic buckwheat pillow that you are getting because buckwheat is made from plants that potentially could be treated with pesticides.
 If organic buckwheat is not in your price range, look for buckwheat not treated with pesticides.
 Buckwheat pillows do not attract pests as the cleaned hull is of no nutritional value for the pests.

 Natural wool is chemical free, resistant to dust mites, fire resistant and softer than the commercial wool.
-If you’re someone who is very sensitive to bacteria or if you prefer the cleanest bedroom, then wool pillow is the right choice.
+If you’re someone who is very sensitive to bacteria or if you prefer the cleanest bedroom, then wool pillows are some of the best pillows to choose from.
 It gives you deep regenerated sleep and will definitely help you to wake up refreshed.
 You will be surprised to know that because of wool’s ability to rapidly absorb and evaporate body moisture and excess heat, you can sleep on this pillow year round without feeling overheated.
 Look for wool that has been ethically sourced to protect the safety and welfare of the sheep like eco wool.